 A motion was made by Hamill and seconded by Barahona to set November 6, 2019 at 4:30 p.m. for a public hearing on Ordinance amending the zoning ordinance section 12.3 pertaining to residential uses in Business Commercial (Downtown) district.
 Roll call was taken.
 Ayes, all.
 Motion carried.

-Council went into a workshop to do a fiscal year 2018-2019 end of year budget review.
-Beckman reviewed some areas in the revenues and expenditures.
-They then started to prepare for the December goal setting session that is slated for December 11, 2019 at 4:00 p.m.

 Staff comments: Uhl stated that the mill work is done on certain roads for blacktopping.
 We hope the paver will be in town next week.
 He also stated that RUT has in the budget to purchase a used plow truck.
 They have located a 2002 plow truck that they will purchase from the IA DOT and he would like to liquidate a 1984 International truck.
 Council agreed.

 Council & Mayor comments: None.

+Eggers was participating by phone and was unbale to stay on for the workshop.

 Council then broke out in a workshop to discuss the prior fiscal year and future goal setting session.
 Beckman gave an overview of some of the revenues and expenditures.
-Kooiker stated that Eric Christiansen is planning on a goal setting session on December 11, 2019 starting at 4:00 p.m.
+Several revenue streams, including hotel/motel, Road Use Tax and Interest income were higher than anticipated.
+Kooiker stated Eric Christiansen is planning on a goal setting session on December 11, 2019 starting at 4:00 p.m.
 This will be a special council meeting with public comments at the very beginning.
 Council, Mayor and staff will be receiving a questionnaire prior to the session.
-Strouth stated that SCDC is not planning on a goal setting session this year.
+Strouth stated SCDC is not planning on a goal setting session this year.
 Mayor Geels asked if some members of the SCDC executive committee could be involved.
 Braaksma asked how much debt the City has.
-It was noted that the City has over 18 million dollars in debt, and he strongly encouraged Council to take that into consideration when in the goal setting session and working on budget.
+It was noted that the City has over 18 million dollars in debt, and he asked Council to take that into consideration when in the goal setting session and working on budget.
 He stated the City does not have a revenue problem, but a spending problem.
+Mayor Geels said the City has reduced debt significantly and is now at 64% of debt capacity, rather than the previous 94%.
+2.3 million in TIF debt has been paid down.
 Van Riesen stated that things need cut.
 He continued that the City needs to cut health insurance.
-Mayor Geels stated that cuts can’t be made at the hands of the 31 employees.
-Van Riesen also insinuated that Council “snuck” something into the budget.
+Mayor Geels stated cuts can’t be made on the backs of the 31 employees.
+Van Riesen said Council “snuck” something into the budget.
 Carolyn Marshall asked if the city employees pay deductibles.
-Kooiker explained that 19 employees changed to a qualifying high deductible account (hsa) which has a $4,500/$9,000 deductible.
-The city does fund the family at $7,000, but that shows that the family went from $500 to $2,000 and it saved the City nearly $40,000.
-Kooiker also pointed out that the levy is now 10 cents less than in 2003 and Van Reisen responded that it was too high then.
+Kooiker explained that 19 employees changed to a qualifying high deductible account (HSA) which has a $4,500/$9,000 deductible.
+Nine of the 14 union employees switched, when they didn’t have to, since there is another year left on the contract.
+The city does fund the family at $7,000, but increased the employee’s contribution for the family insurance from $500 to $2,000 This saved the City nearly $40,000 for FY19-20 (10 percent per employee).
+Mayor Geels pointed out that the levy is now 10 cents less than in 2003 and Van Reisen responded that it was too high then.
 Hindt stated that Council is planning for the future, and improvements, and things take money.
-We have to keep the town moving forward and improve things.
+We have to keep the town moving forward and keep moving forward.

 A motion was made by Hindt and seconded by Barahona to adjourn at 5:15 p.m.
 Roll call was taken.
 Ayes: all.
 Motion carried.